 By 2035, ACEG envisions a grid bringing to reality the potential revealed in the National Renewable Energy Laboratory’s Interconnections Seam Study.
 Such a macrogrid would save consumers more than $47 billion and return more than $2.50 for every dollar invested, according to the study.
 It would create a cleaner, more efficient, and more resilient high-voltage system for all Americans.

 Achieving this vision will require creating a new policy and regulatory environment at the federal, regional and state levels which recognizes the substantial nationwide benefits of this macrogrid, plans for its development, ensures its permitting, and allocates its costs to all who benefit from it.

-The ACEG Board of Directors is made up of experts representing the highly diverse nature of the ACEG coalition, who work on a wide range of energy policy issues but all agree that a modernized, expanded, high-voltage grid is the key pathway to a clean energy future.
+ACEG is lead by an Executive Director and a Board of Directors.
+The Board is made up of experts representing the highly diverse nature of the ACEG coalition, who work on a wide range of energy policy issues but all agree that a modernized, expanded, high-voltage grid is the key pathway to a clean energy future.